Riebart/AWS-Region-Ping/README.md

 Performs repeated TCP handshakes with the EC2 API endpoints (enumerated via ec2:DescribeRegions) in the various regions, and returns statistics on the RTTs.

-The RTT is derived from the three-way handshake pair (open, and close) by dividing the handshake time in two.
-In practice, it is two round trips to complete the socket open and graceful close.

 ## Example Output

 ```json